 History of the Dig at Ferryland

 Archaeology of one sort or another has been going on at Ferryland for more than a century.
-That Avalon and the Pool Plantation were situated somewhere in Ferryland has long been known, but the precise location remained in some doubt until the last two decades.
+That Avalon and the Pool Plantation were situated somewhere in Ferryland has long been known, but the precise location remained in some doubt until the 1980s.

 In the late nineteenth century local antiquaries unearthed some ancient objects, among which was an object identified as a silver snuff spoon bearing the initials S.K.
 It was interpreted as having once belonged to Lady Sara Kirke.
 Unfortunately the object disappeared and its whereabouts is now unknown.